What is C programming?

 C is a general-purpose programming language that is extremely popular, simple and flexible.
 It is machine-independent, structured programming language which is used extensively in various applications.

-C was the basics language to write everything from operating systems (Windows and many others) to complex programs like the Oracle database, Git, Python interpreter and more.
+C was the basic language to write everything from operating systems (Windows and many others) to complex programs like the Oracle database, Git, Python interpreter and more.

 It is said that 'C' is a god's programming language.
 One can say, C is a base for the programming.
 If you know 'C,' you can easily grasp the knowledge of the other programming languages that uses the concept of 'C'